krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 ---

 Some pilot abilities and durability modifiers may instantly destroy a mecha as soon as it's attached.
 In this event, the pilot's and mecha's abilities take effect for a moment before the mecha is destroyed.
 Therefore, in the case of Jason "The Looks" Brannan being attached to a mecha with 1 durability, both players reveal their hands and allow their opponent to take notes as needed, then the mecha is destroyed, and finally both players hide their hands again.

+Duplicate Phase Skipping
+---

+Some abilities may require you to skip a phase of your turn, or your entire turn to activate.
+If you do, you cannot activate multiple abilities with a single action this way.
+Therefore, in the case of having multiple copies of Pheonix in your graveyard, you may only skip your draw steps one at a time, and return one Pheonix to your hand at a time.